 As the late, great Peter Cook so eloquently put it in The Princess Bride, “Mawwiage.
 Mawwiage is wat bwings us togeder today.
 Mawwiage, that bwessed awwangement, that dweam wifin a dream”.
-Of course, marriage is not always a blessed arrangement.
-And sometimes this revelation can strike not long after the ceremony has ended.
-With many films over the years highlighting the disintegration of love from On Chesil Beach to Cat on a Hot Tin Roof.
-Meanwhile in comedy Hollywood has long loved the honeymoon slapstick adventure with numerous dire entries to the genre including Just Married (2003).
+Of course, marriage is not always a blessed arrangement, and sometimes this revelation can strike not long after the ceremony has ended.
+Over the years, many films have highlighted love’s disintegration, from dramas like On Chesil Beach and Cat on a Hot Tin Roof to comedies such as the dire Just Married (2003).
 So the question is, does Talya Lavie’s new movie Honeymood offer anything new?
 The answer is partly, as Lavie takes the single-night comedy found in After Hours (1985) and Nick and Norah’s Infinite Playlist (2008) and layers it with delightfully dark humour.
 Here Lavie delights in unpicking the relationship of her main characters, both of whom skirt the boundaries of likability.

-Our newlyweds (Avigail Harari and Ran Danker) step into their luxury honeymoon suite, leaving behind the stress of the wedding ceremony.
-The exhaustion of the day painted across their faces as they settle in for a night of romance, relaxation and discovery.
-However, the loving atmosphere soon turns into suspicion as the groom hides a gift; a ring from his ex, the trinket holding a story he would rather not discuss on his honeymoon.
-But, distrust, nervousness and apprehension are not easily remedied as the newly joined man and wife embark on a random nighttime tour of Jerusalem.
-With each seeking answers in their past, while debating the current choices, they have made.
+Newlyweds (Avigail Harari and Ran Danker) have just stepped into their luxury honeymoon suite, leaving behind the stress of their wedding ceremony.
+The day’s exhaustion is painted on their faces as they settle in for a night of romance, relaxation and discovery.
+However, the loving atmosphere soon becomes suspicious as the groom hides a gift from his ex, a trinket that holds a story he would rather not discuss on his honeymoon.
+But, distrust, nervousness and apprehension are not easily hidden and as tensions rise and tempers fray, we are taken on a tour of Jerusalem like no other.

 Director: Talya Lavie